GoogleChrome/web.dev/src/site/content/en/learn/pwa/offline-data/index.md

 {% endAside %}

 ## IndexedDB
-To start using IndexedDB, you first open a database.
-This will create a new database if one does not exist.
+To use IndexedDB, first open a database.
+This creates a new database if one does not exist.
 IndexedDB is an asynchronous API, but it has a callback interface instead of a Promise interface.The following example uses Jake Archibald's [idb library](https://github.com/jakearchibald/idb), which is a tiny, Promise wrapper for IndexedDB.
 Helper libraries are not required to use IndexedDB, but if you want to use the Promise syntax the `idb` library is an option.

 The following example creates a database to hold cooking recipes.